gmlewis/go-flutter-stylizer/README.md

 Even better, please submit a PR with your new "before"/"after" example coded-up as a unit test along with the code to fix the problem, and I'll try to incorporate the fix into the repo.

+***Please remember to state which version of the program you are using and include your configuration settings!***

 [GitHub issue tracker]: https://github.com/gmlewis/go-flutter-stylizer/issues